serverless/blog/posts/2018-02-13-running-scalable-reliable-graphql-endpoint-with-serverless.md

 You'll *also* need to make sure your IAM Roles are set properly in the `serverless.yml`, so that Lambda can access DynamoDB.
 These are defined in the `serverless.yml` file in the repository.

-If you're interested in knowing more about IAM permissions, [here's a great primer](https://serverless.com/blog/abcs-of-iam-permissions/).
+If you're interested in knowing more about IAM permissions, [here's an excellent primer](https://serverless.com/blog/abcs-of-iam-permissions/).

 #### Creating the GraphQL resolver